 Endometriosis is a condition of the reproductive years and is very rare after menopause.

-One theory is that the symptoms may be due to your body’s ‘response’ to the endometrial tissue, in particular the nervous system and immune system to contribute to pain and inflammation.
+One theory is that the symptoms may be due to your body’s ‘response’ to the endometrial-like tissue, in particular your nervous system and immune system to contribute to pain and inflammation.
 It is likely that there are a number of risk factors, including genetic factors, problems with your menstrual cycle, other health factors, stress and your environment.
 Oestrogens play a strong role and often the pieces of endometriosis produce oestrogens locally.
 Suppression of the menstrual cycle is an effective treatment for the disease.
 This helps prevent long term problems.

 If you are diagnosed with the condition, it’s reassuring to know there are various treatment options available.
 Because each woman is different, we will work out a treatment plan that is best for you.